B.Tech in Computer Science and Design (CSD)

 An understanding of the impact of solutions in an economic, societal, and environmental context.

 Admission to the Program

-Admission to this program will be through two channels – approximately half of the seats will be through the Joint Admission Counselling (JAC) of Delhi, which takes students through JEE (Main), and approximately half the seats will be filled through UCEED 2017 conducted by IIT Bombay.
+Admission to this program will be through two channels – approximately half of the seats will be through the Joint Admission Counselling (JAC) of Delhi, which takes students through JEE (Main), and approximately half the seats will be filled through UCEED 2018 conducted by IIT Bombay.
 Further details about JAC will be available soon on its site.
-For admission through UCEED, IIIT-Delhi will be part of the joint seat allocation exercise conducted by IIT Bombay.
-Details of the joint application is given on UCEED site and will be further updated closer to admission period.
-More information about the admission to all the B.Tech programs at IIIT-Delhi will be available from the admissions page.
+For admission through UCEED, IIIT-Delhi will run it’s the seat allotment process.
+More information about the admission to all the B.Tech programs at IIIT-Delhi will be available on the admissions page.

 The B.Tech program at IIIT-D follows a philosophy of having a small set of core-courses, allowing students significant flexibility in designing their curriculum and specialization.
 The B.Tech. curriculum at IIIT-D requires a student to complete 152 credits, equivalent to 38 full courses in the program.
 The broad structure of the CS and Design program is (note that the scheduling of the courses in different semester is only illustrative):